Mapping the positions of Two-Level-Systems on the surface of a superconducting transmon qubit: Methods

 The transmon qubit sample, shown in Figs~\ref{fig:1}~b-d, is based on the \textit{XMon}-design by Barends et al.~\cite{Barends13} and consists of a DC-SQUID and a cross-shaped island that forms a shunt capacitor with the surrounding ground plane.
 In addition, the design integrates four gate electrodes labeled $\alpha...\delta$ in vicinity of the qubit island which are used to tune the TLS by local DC-electric fields. \\ The simulated E-field strength $E_\alpha$ when a voltage of 1V is applied to the $\alpha$-electrode is shown by color in Fig.~\ref{fig:1}\,c.
 Due to the large spatial E-field gradient, the response of a TLS depends sensitively on its distance to the gate electrode.
 The TLS position can thus be estimated by measuring its tuning strengths to different electrodes and comparing them to the simulated strengths of the local electric fields.\\

-The qubit was fabricated from aluminum on a sapphire substrate, using optical lithography and dry etching for the ground plane and qubit island, and eBeam-patterned Dolan bridges to form the tunnel junctions and their leads in a 3-angle shadow evaporation process that avoids unwanted stray junctions\cite{Bilmes_2021}.
+The qubit was fabricated from aluminum on a sapphire substrate, using optical lithography and dry etching for the ground plane and qubit island, and eBeam-patterned Dolan bridges to form the tunnel junctions and their leads (shown in Fig.~\ref{fig:1}d) in a 3-angle shadow evaporation process that avoids unwanted stray junctions\cite{Bilmes_2021}.
 Details on sample fabrication and circuit parameters are found in~\ref{app:sample}.
-The sample was cooled to a temperature of 25 - 30 mK and measured in a standard setup as detailed in \ref{app:setup}.\\ The qubit showed energy relaxation times $T_1$ between 5 to 8 \textmu s at operation frequencies between 5 and 5.5~GHz.
-Similarly fabricated qubits without gate electrodes achieved only slightly longer $T_1$-times between 10 and 20\,\textmu s~\cite{Bilmes_2021}.
+The sample was cooled to a temperature of 25 - 30 mK and measured in a standard setup as detailed in \ref{app:setup}.\\ The qubit showed energy relaxation times $T_1$ between 5 to 8~\textmu s at operation frequencies between 5 and 5.5~GHz.
+Similarly fabricated qubits without on-chip gate electrodes achieved only slightly longer $T_1$-times between 10 and 20\,\textmu s~\cite{Bilmes_2021,lisenfeld2023enhancing}, and these were mostly limited by TLS near circuit electrodes~\cite{Lisenfeld19,daum2025mergemon}.
 However, the observed $T_1$-time falls within the estimate range of the radiative loss via the capacitive coupling to the four electrodes, which were placed in close vicinity to the qubit island to enhance the spatial resolution in TLS localization.
 This loss channel can be mitigated with an improved design of the qubit and on-chip electrodes~\cite{bilmes2021sensors}.
 Further details on loss are discussed in \ref{app:loss}.\\